Cheyenne-skibbidi/Cheyenne-skibbidi/README.md

 - 👋 Hi, I’m @Cheyenne-skibbidi
 - 👀 I’m interested in reading
 - 🌱 I’m currently learning 6th grade stuff
-- 💞️ I’m looking to collaborate on 6th grade teaching
+- 💞️ I’m looking to collaborate on 6th-grade teaching
-- 📫 How to reach me gmail
+- 📫 How to reach me Gmail
-- 😄 Pronouns: ???
+- 😄 Pronouns:She\her
-- ⚡ Fun fact: i am 11 years old
+- ⚡ Fun fact: I am 11 years old

 <!---
 Cheyenne-skibbidi/Cheyenne-skibbidi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.